Two-factor authentication with smart cards

 Two-factor authentication for Active Directory users on PC

-In this variant, smart cards or USB tokens and digital certificates are used for two-factor user authentication.
+In this variant, smart cards or USB tokens and digital certificates are used for multi factor authentication.
 This authentication type is supported in Active Directory domain structure “out of the box”, therefore, standard Windows mechanisms can be used.

 This approach requires deployment and maintenance of public key infrastructure (PKI).
 This also creates a number of specific tasks: control of digital certificate validity periods, smart cards and certificate management (distribution, replacement, unlocking of devices, certificate issuing and updating), timely revocation of dismissed employee certificates etc. The Indeed Certificate Manager (Indeed CM) solves all the mentioned tasks and reduces the maintenance expenditures of PKI infrastructure.
 The Indeed CM implements the following functions: